Symbolic recovery of PDEs from measurement data: Numerical experiments

 where $f$ depends on the state $u$ and its first spatial derivative $\partial_x u$.
 This simplified framework allows us to test the validity and practical applicability of the theoretical results within a controlled computational environment.

-All numerical experiments of this work can be reproduced based on the publicly available source code\footnote{See \url{https://anonymous.4open.science/r/unique_sym_anon-3CDD/README.md}.}.
+2) The \textbf{Strogatz datasets} (see, e.g., \cite[Table 3]{cava2021}), a standard test suite for symbolic regression in dynamical systems, are used to evaluate our approach.
+This suite comprises seven physically motivated, first-order nonlinear ODE systems that exhibit chaotic behavior and span a range of complexities ideal for symbolic model learning.